ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/resources/testing/testing-readme.txt

         cannot list resource "pods" in API group "" in the namespace "default"

      Any other message, such as expired token is an error.
+  -- localhost:command.line2
+     Most basic virtual organization test.
+Configuration will return JWTs for both access and refesh tokens, requiring signatures for generation and verification.
+     * be sure to check get_user_info after refresh token and after TX.
+     * Be sure to exchange both an access token and refresh token since these have somewhat difference code paths.

   -- localhost:test/no_cfg
      No configuration of any sort (i.e., cfg is unset, strict scopes etc)